WildernessLabs/Documentation/docs/Meadow/Meadow.OS/AI/index.md

 Meadow provides a productive and powerful, unified, multi-platform AI experience at the edge for .NET developers, whether it be an MCU-based device like a Meadow F7, Single-Board-Computer (SBC) such as a Raspberry Pi or Multi-GPU Jetson Nano, or desktop machine.

-Like most embedded development today, AI workloads are somewhat easier on SBCs, but more difficult on MCUs where specialized model execution engines/runtimes have to be built into OS/Applications, models have to be manually managed (often built directly into the executing assembly and not available dynamically), and model training requires specialized tooling and skills.

 Today Meadow enables AI across the following vectors:

 * **[TensorFlowLite for Microcontrollers](/Meadow/Meadow.Foundation/Libraries_and_Frameworks/TensorFlowLite/)** - TensorFlowLite is an model execution runtime that is baked into Meadow.OS as a first-class feature.
 Simply add the nuget package, load your model, feed it data, and get the results.
 For more information see the [TensorFlowLite for Microcontrollers guide](/Meadow/Meadow.Foundation/Libraries_and_Frameworks/TensorFlowLite/).